-The ARORO in the NER/NGR aims at setting the efficient financing costs of a benchmark efficient entity with a similar degree of risk as that which applies to the service provider in respect of the provision of (in the case of the NER standard control or prescribed transmission services) or (in the case of the NGR reference services).
-Given this, an essential concept to consider in giving effect to the ARORO is 'risk'.
+The ARORO in the NER/NGR aims at setting the efficient financing costs of a benchmark efficient entity with a similar degree of risk as that which applies to the

 See Partington, G., Satchell, S., Report to the AER: Discussion of the allowed cost of debt, 5 May 2016, p.
 15. We note the cost of capital (from a firm's perspective) is also known as investors' required rate of return (from an investors' perspective).